scwood/lurch/README.md

 Requires python 3+ and [requests](http://docs.python-requests.org/en/latest/).

+On OSX:

 ```
 brew install python3
 pip3 install requests
 ```

+For other operating systems replace `brew` with the package manager of your choice.

 To use, download the script and add it to a directory in your PATH.
 Make executable by running `chmod +x streams`, and run at your leisure with `streams`.